 Ph.D., University of Texas, Austin

 My research interests include the intersections of race, class, and gender; sociology of education; and critical studies of masculinity and whiteness.
 My articles appear in journals such as Social Problems, Symbolic Interaction, Youth & Society, Sociology of Education, Gender & Society, and American Sociological Review.
-My books include An Unexpected Minority: White Kids in an Urban School (Rutgers University Press 2006), and Learning the Hard Way: Masculinity, Place, and the Gender Gap in Education (Rutgers University Press 2012), and Unmasking Masculinity (with Freeden Blume Oeur, Sage 2018).
+My books include An Unexpected Minority: White Kids in an Urban School (Rutgers University Press 2006), Learning the Hard Way: Masculinity, Place, and the Gender Gap in Education (Rutgers University Press 2012), and Unmasking Masculinity (with Freeden Blume Oeur, Sage 2018).

 Edward W. Morris.
 2012.
 Learning the Hard Way: Masculinity, Place, and the Gender Gap in Education.
 Rutgers University Press..

 Edward W. Morris.
 2006.
 An Unexpected Minority: White Kids in an Urban School.
 Rutgers University Press.